MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-considerations-v23.md

 ---
-title: General Information and Considerations When Upgrading to Business Central 2023 Release Wave 2
+title: General Information and Considerations When Upgrading to Business Central
-description: This article provides tips and considerations to prepare a solution when you're planning to upgrade to Business Central 2023 release wave 2.
+description: This article provides tips and considerations to prepare a solution when you're planning to upgrade to Business Central 2023 release wave 2 and later.
 author: jswymer
 ms.custom: bap-template
 ms.topic: conceptual